 Click here to download the results and discussion for the self-diagnostic exercise.

-Please contact Denice Martone, Associate Director of the Expository Writing Program, if you have questions about the assessment or your results.
+Please contact Denice Martone, Associate Director of the Expository Writing Program, if you have questions.